-I'm Steve Hoover, proud founder of Redwood EDA.
+I'm Steve Hoover, proud founder of Redwood EDA, LLC.
 Let me tell you why I couldn't spend another day within my cubicle walls designing high-end ASICs the way the industry told me I should.

 I feel very fortunate to have worked for industry leaders alongside so many brilliant colleagues and to have contributed to silicon found in many TOP500 supercomputers.
 There is a thrill to being a part of that.
 But it is also an arduous process.
 After over 18 years of complaining about the tools the industry gave us to do our job, it was time to do something about the situation.